fermmm/group-date/server/readme/running.md

 ### Development mode

-If you want to make code changes run the development mode:
+If you want to make code changes or run it in local just for testing if it works, run the development mode:
 This runs the server with error reporting and automatic restart when the code changes.
-Also database information is not permanent between restarts (when pressing Ctrl + C), this is recommended to force user registration to be well debugged.
+Also database information is removed when closing (when pressing Ctrl + C), this is recommended to force user registration to be well debugged.

 ```
 npm run dev